Can I Use Netflix in the Classroom?

 In order to show a film in a public setting, producers and distributors require institutions to purchase public performance rights (PPR).
 If you are familiar with US copyright law (17 U.S. Code § 110), you may know that the Federal Copyright Act does not require PPR for face-to-face classroom or teaching activities.
 This is why you are generally allowed to show films in class.

-Netflix is unique, however, in that they do allow educational screenings of their Netflix Original documentaries - a collection of over 100 titles!
-See the instructions below for how to identify the documentaries that are available for use in the classroom.
+Netflix is unique, however, in that they do allow educational screenings of a number of their Netflix Original documentaries - a collection of over 100 titles!
+See the instructions below for how to identify if a Netflix Original documentary is eligible for an educational screening.

 How to find Netflix documentaries that can be viewed in the classroom: